Start a Specialised Content Publishing Business in Dubai

 What Is Activity Code 5819: Other Publishing Activities?

 Activity Code 5819 falls under the ISIC classification for publishing activities and captures a broad range of specialised content production that sits outside mainstream book, newspaper, or software publishing.
-The licence covers businesses engaged in:
+The license covers businesses engaged in:

 Publishing of catalogues, prospectuses, and promotional materials